privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/spec.md

 #### 2.3.1.
 Serialisation

-To get a serialised public key from public key coordinates, the variable $u$ is defined as public key's y-cordinate, a 32 bit buffer $v$ is created and iterated over each uninitialised byte to:
+To get a serialised public key from public key coordinates, the variable $u$ is defined as public key's y-coordinate, a 32 bit buffer $v$ is created and iterated over each uninitialised byte to:

 1. assign the result of a bitwise [`AND (&)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_AND) operation between values $u$ and $255$ to byte $n$
 2. shift $u$ right by 8 bits ([`>>`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Right_shift))